Ak-270704/OS_LAB/README.md

 In the Car directory, create files: Carbrand.txt, Busbrand.txt, Truckbrand.txt, Autocolor.txt, Cyclebrand.txt.
 Write 2 lines in each file.
 Move each file to their respective directories.
 Also, delete the Cycle directory finally.

+Experiment 4: Understanding the use of chmod command and vi txt editor.

+Experiment 5: If - Else statements in bash